 The staff at the Coulston Foundation filled out questionnaires about the chimps in their care, as a way to record and share information.
 They described me as someone who enjoyed grooming, especially people rubbing my head.
 I also liked to have my back scratched.
 At STC we do not have direct contact with the humans for safety reasons, but they do groom us with a “tickle stick,” a length of hose they use to touch the chimps while keeping their fingers at a safe distance.

 I am a respected matriarch who provides guidance and comfort to many of the boys in the group.
 This is especially true for my relationship with Seve, a male who has struggled with a dark, difficult past.
 When’s he’s feeling agitated, he will seek me out for comfort and solace.
 My soothing presence while I groom him can prevent him from escalating into self-abuse when he is experiencing extreme stress.
 I am also strong and have no problem stepping up and putting the boys in line when they need it.
 Drama seems to be a daily occurrence in chimp life and I will definitely express my opinion about the situation.
-If I ever feel like slowing down and having a quiet day, I know I can visit with J.R. in the side group my family shares the building with.
-Deciding which group I will be with for the day is one of many choices I get to make.
+I’m happy to be spending my golden years surrounded by the companionship of my chimpanzee family, the loving daily care by staff, and the freedom to choose how I would like to spend my days.

 Yvette has a beautiful soul and it is a privilege to know her and see her positive influence over the group.
 After everything she has been through over the years, we are happy she has found peace in the Florida sun surrounded by a family who loves her.